 Speaking of the future, I should answer the common question “whats next after you get to Key West?”.
 Well I’ve already done what I told most of you: “celebrate Christmas with friends and family!”.
 (I hope Jon will fill you in on some of those wonderful details in his blog).
-To answer the real question – I will be returning to Ohio (by means of a car and trailer!) and will be working with my Uncle Jim on an engineering project at the AFC, a Catholic non-profit organization in Bloomingdale OH.
+To answer the real question – I will be returning to Ohio (by means of a car and trailer!) and will be working on an engineering project at AFC Digital Systems, in Bloomingdale OH.
 I’m looking forward to life on solid ground for at least a little while and to put my ME degree back into official use.

 Captain of the Conch Republic Navy Gally Fleet